-$120 per child for groups of six to 10 kids
+- $120 on average per child from groups of six to 10 kids

 - $140 per child for groups of three to five kids

 Teachers with extensive martial arts, weapons or military training, or those who have competed professionally in their area of expertise may have higher rates than other teachers.
-In addition, teachers with famous clientele or a celebrity reputation will often command higher fees than those without a built-in following.
+If you're looking to hire a celebrity trainer, expect to pay for it in higher fees.

-- Don't wait until something happens to begin self-defense.
+- Be proactive, not reactive: Don't wait until something happens to begin learning self-defense.
 Instructors at Cruz Fitness Systems encourage women especially to be proactive in learning to defend themselves.